lelis-research/PyGames-synthesis/past_results/results-15-Jun-2021.md

     - This program is slightly stronger than my own hand-written solution which has a score of 1637.0 It was found in a decent amount of time and did not need any optimization.

-    - Nevertheless, the solution does not do very well in terms of interpretability too, as it is larger in size and contains two constants that wouldn't make much sense to a human.
+    - Nevertheless, the solution is also not very interpretable, as it is larger in size and contains two constant values with no obvious purposes.

-    - However, it seems that if the first two if-statements don't evaluate to True, the following if-else statement checks if the paddle is greater than a certain size - **18** in this case - the solution moves the paddle to the left, otherwise it returns the NOOP actions (that is, the paddle is not moved).
+    - It seems that if the first two if-statements don't evaluate to True, the following if-else statement checks if the paddle is greater than a certain size - **18** in this case - the solution moves the paddle to the left, otherwise it returns the NOOP actions (that is, the paddle is not moved).

     - The optimization also yielded interesting results, despite not having found better parameters for the best solution.
-The optimizer enabled the synthesizer to improve bad and moderately good solutions into strong ones.
+The optimizer enabled the synthesizer to turn bad and moderately good solutions into strong ones.

         - For example, the following program had a score of **-3** and after the optimization, it obtained a score **1110.0**.